psyklopp/ELTE-Cyber-Security/index.md

 *  Implement the secure handshake protocol in proverif - Cryptography Protocols
 *  Implement the Nomenclator cipher - Canvas - Cryptography Pr.
 *  Plan a little for Cyber Security Lab - the topic is already chosen
+*  Prepare for a little quiz in Cryptography Protocols Lec. - all slides in Canvas

 ## Monday - Oct 02